Suwon FC Women

 Suwon FC Women (수원 FC 위민) is a South Korean women's football team based in Suwon.
 They compete in the WK League, the highest division of women's football in South Korea.

 History

 In 2007, amid dwindling participation in women's and girls' football nationwide, the Suwon City Government announced its intention to form South Korea's sixth women's works football team.
 The club was founded in February 2008 as Suwon Facilities Management Corporation WFC.
 The team has played in the WK League since its inaugural season in 2009.
-They have won the championship title twice, in 2010 and 2024.
+Suwon FMC won the championship title in 2010.